hackclub/winter/DPR-4.md

 fifth cables and micro sd card for os after asembly of this.
-We are going to install smart mirror software in raspberry pi (https://magicmirror.builders/) this is link and documentation. and also add stress detction software
+We are going to install smart mirror software in raspberry pi (https://magicmirror.builders/) this is link and documentation. and also add stress detction software and basically I am goanna take alexa and integrate with raspberry pi to control via voice http://www.cyber-omelette.com/2016/11/alexa-pi.html I took reference from here I just need to make aws developer account and through this I'll move further and I will do the things via voice command

 ## Budget